shadlyd15/DoomLinux/README.md

 ```bash
 ./DoomLinux.sh
 ```
-This command will create a bootable iso of DoomLinux which is bootable from USB stick.
+This command will create an iso of DoomLinux which is bootable from USB stick.

 ## What it does
 - Downloads Linux Kernel 5.4.3 source and compiles it with a minimal configuration